Market participant: US constitutional law

-When a state is acting in such a role, it may permissibly discriminate against non-residents.
+When a state is acting in such a market role, it may permissibly discriminate against non-residents.
 This principle was established by the United States Supreme Court in Reeves, Inc. v.
 Stake, 447 U.S. 429 (1980), in which the Court upheld South Dakota's right to give South Dakota residents preferential treatment in the purchase of cement produced at a cement plant owned and operated by the state.

-"Nothing in the purposes animating the Commerce Clause prohibits a State, in the absence of congressional action, from participating in the market and exercising the right to favor its own citizens over others."
+The Supreme Court previously held, "Nothing in the purposes animating the Commerce Clause prohibits a State, in the absence of congressional action, from participating in the market and exercising the right to favor its own citizens over others."
 Hughes v.
 Alexandria Scrap Corp., 426 U.S. 794 (1976).

 In Reeves, 447 U.S. 429 (1980), the Court relied upon "the long recognized right of trader or manufacturer, engaged in an entirely private business, freely to exercise his own independent discretion as to parties with whom he will deal."

 "There are some limits on a state or local government's ability to impose restrictions that reach beyond the immediate parties with which the government transacts business."
 White v.
 Massachusetts Council of Construction Employers, Inc., 460 U.S. 204 (1983).